Thomas Cook shares crash after default warning

 Hollingworth said the company was looking to borrow around 100 million pounds from its 17-stong banking syndicate.
 That is in addition to the 100 million pounds short-term credit line Thomas Cook agreed with its banks following talks in October.

-Shares in rival TUI Travel, which have proved more resilient, were down 9.9 percent to 135.7 pence.
+Shares in rival TUI Travel TT.L, which have proved more resilient, were down 9.9 percent to 135.7 pence.

 (Editing by David Cowell)